Business Apps

 Document360

 Document360 is built specifically for knowledge base publishing, with a customer-facing portal that supports custom domains, branded themes, and per-category access control.
 It is the strongest option when the deliverable is a polished, client-visible help center rather than an internal wiki.
-Pricing starts at $149/month for the Professional plan as of 2025.
+Pricing starts at $149/month for the Professional plan.

 Tettra

-Key Takeaway: Document360 and Guru lead for client-serving teams in 2025.
+Document360 and Guru lead for client-serving teams.
 Document360 suits external-facing portals; Guru suits internal agent workflows.
-Both outperform Notion when teams manage more than 5 active clients — see Document360’s current pricing tiers for per-seat cost comparisons.
+Both outperform Notion when teams manage more than 5 active clients, see Document360’s current pricing tiers for per-seat cost comparisons.

 How Do These Knowledge Base Apps Compare on Features and Price?